-Cautions are to be recorded adequately.
+Cautions are to be recorded adequately by the Disciplinary Committee and the Board.
 All oral cautions are to be confirmed subsequently in writing, forwarded to the surveyor and delivery noted on the complaint file.
-The caution should clearly state the reason it is given, the standard of performance required within what timeframe and the possible consequences of a repetition of the misconduct
+The caution should clearly state the reason it is given, the standard of performance required within what timeframe and the possible consequences of a repetition of the misconduct.